 As heartworm is carried by mosquitoes, there are certain geographical areas they are more prone than others.
-The parasite matures for approximately six months, becomes a worm, and then migrates to the heart and the blood vessels of the lungs.
-Heartworms live in the heart and physically damage the muscle, clogging the vessels leading from the heart.
+The parasite matures in the bloodstream for approximately six months, becomes an adult worm, and then migrates to the heart and the blood vessels of the lungs.
+Heartworms live in the heart, clogging the vessels leading from the heart.

 Dogs often show no obvious signs of heartworm infection in the early stages, but damage to the heart and blood vessels is occurring internally.
 When damage becomes severe, signs such as coughing, lethargy and difficulty exercising are seen.
-Heartworm in cats is less common – affected cats can cough, be lethargic but can also suddenly pass away.
+Heartworm in cats is less common – affected cats can cough, are lethargic but can also suddenly pass away.
 Not only is heartworm fatal, but treatment for cats and dogs can be complex and costly – so prevention is key.

 Vet Tip: The best way to get rid of fleas is to prevent them in the first place!
 If your pet already has fleas, you’ll need to treat your pets and home to eradicate all stages of the flea lifecycle.
 Chat to your local Greencross Vets about the right product for your best friend, and give your pet that fabulous flea-free feeling!